Dr-DevOps/Technical-Documents/DRs.md

 ## 1. Introduction

-Disaster Recovery (DR) is a critical strategy that ensures business continuity in the face of unexpected events.
+Disaster Recovery (DR) is a critical strategy ensuring business continuity in unexpected events.
 This guide will walk you through setting up a DR environment using Amazon Web Services (AWS) and Elastic Kubernetes Service (EKS), mirroring your production environment to ensure seamless operations in case of a disaster.

 ## 2. Prerequisites